 Cross-Contamination:

 Cross-contamination poses a grave threat to individuals with food allergies.
 It occurs when non-allergenic foods come in contact with allergenic foods during cooking, preparation, or serving.
 This can occur at home, restaurants, and food processing facilities.
-Preventing allergic reactions entails understanding and managing cross-contamination risks.
-Below are some key points to consider:

 - In Restaurants: Inform the restaurant staff about food allergies when dining out.
 Ask about their procedures to prevent cross-contamination, and ensure they take your concerns seriously.